madprops/airc/README.md

 ## Commands <a name="commands"></a>

-The bot listens to commands when mentioned and the prefix is used.
+The bot listens to commands when mentioned and ! is used.

 For example: `mybot, !help`.

+For example: `mybot, !add_user joe`.

+For example: `mybot, !reset rules`.

 ---